 ESSE organizes an annual Doctoral Symposium, which continues a tradition dating from 2012 and is designed to provide a platform for young scholars to present their work and receive feedback.
-The Symposium is open without charge to PhD students who are writing their theses in English Studies and are at least in the second year of work on their doctorate at the time of the Symposium.
+The Symposium is open without charge to PhD students who are writing their theses in English Studies and at the time of submitting their application are at least in the second year of work on their doctorate.
 To be eligible, either their supervisor or they themselves must be a member of an ESSE-affiliated Association (or, in relevant countries, of a Department that belongs to an ESSE member Association) at the moment of application.
-The next Symposium will take place in Lyon (France) as part of the 15th ESSE Conference 2021 from 30 August to 3 September 2021: http://www.esse2020lyon.fr/en.
+The next Symposium will be fully integrated into the (online) ESSE Conference and will take place, according to provisional planning, on 31 August and 1 September 2021.
+For further details, see: http://www.esse2020lyon.fr/en.

 Participants will have an opportunity to make a brief presentation of their work in progress in one of three strands: English Language & Linguistics, Literatures in English, and Cultural & Area Studies.
 Their presentation should deal with the issues addressed or hypotheses tested in their doctoral research, the results so far obtained, and above all the methodology applied, with the purpose of gaining feedback from established scholars in the field and from their peers.
 Each presentation will last no longer than 10 minutes, followed by 15 minutes’ discussion.
 Participants are expected to attend all the presentations in their own strand and to take part in the discussions.
 There will also be extensive opportunities for informal contact with other participants and with the academics attending the ESSE Conference.
 Participation in the Doctoral Symposium does not exclude the possibility of taking part in one of the regular seminars in the Conference.
-ESSE will cover the conference fee for all the participants of the Doctoral Symposium.
+No conference fee will apply to the participants in the Doctoral Symposium.

 Applying to participate